Chaim Weizmann: Biography

-Chaim Weizmann was born in the village of Motal, located in what is now Belarus and at that time was part of the Russian Empire.
+Chaim Weizmann was born in the village of Motal, located in what is now Belarus and at that time was part of the Russian Empire in 1874.
 He was the third of 15 children born to Oizer and Rachel (Czemerinsky) Weizmann.
 His father was a timber merchant.
 From ages four to eleven, he attended a traditional cheder, or Jewish religious primary school, where he also studied Hebrew.
 At the age of 11, he entered high school in Pinsk, where he displayed a talent for science, especially chemistry.
 While in Pinsk, he became active in the Hovevei Zion movement.
 He graduated with honors in 1892.

-In 1892, Weizmann left for Germany to study chemistry at the Polytechnic Institute of Darmstadt.
+In 1892, Weizmann left for Germany to study chemistry at the Technische Hochschule in Darmstadt.
 To earn a living, he worked as a Hebrew teacher at an Orthodox Jewish boarding school.
 In 1894, he moved to Berlin to study at the Technische Hochschule Berlin.

 While in Berlin, he joined a circle of Zionist intellectuals.
 In 1897, he moved to Switzerland to complete his studies at the University of Fribourg.
 In 1898, he attended the Second Zionist Congress in Basel.
 That year he became engaged to Sophia Getzowa.
 Getzowa and Weizmann were together for four years before Weizmann, who became romantically involved with Vera Khatzman in 1900, confessed to Getzowa that he was seeing another woman.
 He did not tell the family he was leaving Getzowa until 1903.
 His fellow students held a mock trial and ruled that Weitzman should uphold his commitment and marry Getzowa, even if he later divorced her.
 Weizmann ignored their advice.